 The downside to CyberGhost in this case is that its server network in the States and Canada lags behind its massive spread in Europe.
 It’s still a perfectly good service, it just offers a little less choice than the others in this list.
 CyberGhost offers money-back guarantee to try it out and a seven-day free trial for Android and iOS users (find out how to use the CyberGhost free trial).

 - Over 4,000 servers in 58 countries

 - Limited U.S. Netflix

 - Some P2P restrictions

-What do you think of our picks?
+What do you think of our selection?
 Have any suggestions of your own?
-Let us know in the comments below and, as always, thanks for reading.
+Let us know in the comments below.
+Don’t forget to check out our other VPN articles and, as always, thanks for reading.